Semele: Seduction by Zeus and birth of Dionysus

 In one version of the myth, Semele was a priestess of Zeus, and on one occasion was observed by Zeus as she slaughtered a bull at his altar and afterwards swam in the river Asopus to cleanse herself of the blood.
 Flying over the scene in the guise of an eagle, Zeus fell in love with Semele and repeatedly visited her secretly.

-Zeus' wife, Hera, a goddess jealous of usurpers, discovered his affair with Semele when she later became pregnant.
+Zeus's wife, Hera, a goddess jealous of usurpers, discovered his affair with Semele when she later became pregnant.
 Appearing as an old crone, Hera befriended Semele, who confided in her that her lover was actually Zeus.
 Hera pretended not to believe her, and planted seeds of doubt in Semele's mind.
 Curious, Semele asked Zeus to grant her a boon.
 Zeus, eager to please his beloved, promised on the River Styx to grant her anything she wanted.
 She then demanded that Zeus reveal himself in all his glory as proof of his divinity.
 Though Zeus begged her not to ask this, she persisted and he was forced by his oath to comply.
 Zeus tried to spare her by showing her the smallest of his bolts and the sparsest thunderstorm clouds he could find.
 Mortals, however, cannot look upon the gods without incinerating, and she perished, consumed in a lightning-ignited flame.

 Zeus rescued the fetal Dionysus, however, by sewing him into his thigh (whence the epithet Eiraphiotes, 'insewn', of the Homeric Hymn).
 A few months later, Dionysus was born.
 This leads to his being called "the twice-born".

 When he grew up, Dionysus rescued his mother from Hades, and she became a goddess on Mount Olympus, with the new name Thyone, presiding over the frenzy inspired by her son Dionysus.
-At a later point in Dionysiaca, Semele, now resurrected, boasts to her sister Ino how Cronida ('Kronos's son', that is, Zeus), "the plower of her field", carried on the gestation of Dionysus and now her son gets to join the heavenly deities in Olympus, while Ino languishes with a murderous husband (since Athamas tried to kill Ino and her son), and a son that lives with maritime deities.
+At a later point in the epic Dionysiaca, Semele, now resurrected, boasts to her sister Ino how Cronida ('Kronos's son', that is, Zeus), "the plower of her field", carried on the gestation of Dionysus and now her son gets to join the heavenly deities in Olympus, while Ino languishes with a murderous husband (since Athamas tried to kill Ino and her son), and a son that lives with maritime deities.